whatwg/web-history/README.md

   HTTP API for consuming and exposing data in JSON (PUT/POST data as JSON objects, and GET results as JSON objects).

-- [Acid2](http://en.wikipedia.org/wiki/Acid2) published as a means to test the level of standards conformance in Web browsers.
+- [Acid2](http://en.wikipedia.org/wiki/Acid2) published by Ian Hickson as a means to test the level of standards conformance in Web browsers.

 - [Opera 8](http://en.wikipedia.org/wiki/History_of_the_Opera_web_browser#Version_8)
   released; notable in that it's the first release version of Opera with